List on Bids44 →

 Essential Checks

-- Check exhaust smoke — After starting, observe the smoke.
-White smoke can indicate a head gasket issue; blue smoke means oil burning; black smoke suggests a rich fuel mixture.
+8. Check Exhaust Smoke: After the scooter starts, look at the exhaust smoke.
+White smoke (especially persistent) can indicate a head gasket issue or water in the fuel, blue smoke means oil burning (piston rings/valve seals), and thick black smoke means a rich fuel mixture.

 Insider Checks

-THE STEERING HEAD BEARING TEST: Stand in front of the scooter, grab both ends of the handlebar firmly.
-Now, with the front wheel on the ground, gently rock the front wheel forward and backward (not side to side).
-If you feel any “clunk” or a “notch” in the steering, the steering head bearings are worn.
-This can lead to wobbling at higher speeds and unpredictable handling, which is dangerous.
-Fixing this will set you back ₹1,500-₹3,000.
+THE STEERING HEAD BEARING TEST.
+Stand in front of the scooter, grab both ends of the handlebars firmly, and try to rock the front wheel back and forth (not side to side).
+You shouldn’t feel any play or hear a “clunk.”
+Then, lift the front wheel slightly off the ground and slowly turn the handlebars from lock to lock.
+If you feel any “notches” or stiffness in the movement, the steering head bearings are worn.
+This leads to unstable handling at speed and costs ₹1,000-₹2,500 to replace.

 Common Scams to Watch For (India 2026)

-Accident hidden by panel replacement.
-A scooter involved in a major accident might have its damaged plastic fairings replaced to look new.
-Check the alignment of the handlebar with the front wheel, the straightness of the forks, and look for uneven panel gaps or mismatched paint shades on different body parts.
+Accident Hidden by Panel Replacement: A scooter involved in a major accident might have its damaged plastic panels replaced to look new.
+Check the frame for bends, misalignment of the handlebars with the front wheel, or inconsistent panel gaps.
+Look for fresh paint on the chassis or engine parts that don’t match the rest of the scooter.

-Engine swap.
-While less common for scooters than bikes, a blown engine might be replaced with a used one from another scooter.
-Always ensure the engine number physically present on the engine matches the one on the RC.
-Look for mismatched paint on the engine block or unusual wiring.
+Engine Swap Scam: In some cases, a blown engine might be replaced with a used one from another scooter.
+Always verify the engine number on the scooter matches the RC.
+Look for mismatched paint on the engine block compared to the rest of the chassis, or unusual wiring.
+An engine swap without proper endorsement on the RC is illegal.

-Non-matching insurance / zero claim bonus discrepancy.
-Ask for the insurance papers.
-If the seller claims a “zero depreciation” or “zero claim bonus” policy but the scooter shows signs of major repair, it’s a red flag.
-They might be hiding past accident claims to get a better price.
+Non-Matching Insurance / Zero Claim Bonus Discrepancy: Ask for the insurance papers.
+If the seller claims a “zero depreciation” or “zero claim bonus” policy but the scooter shows signs of repair, it suggests undisclosed accidents where claims were made.
+This impacts future premiums for you and indicates hidden damage.

 Seller’s Guide — How to Maximize Your TVS Jupiter 125 Resale